 - and skills in introductory corporate finance similar to those obtained in FIE402.

 To complete this course and take the final exam, students must first obtain course approval ("kursgodkjenning"), based on homework and other assigned course activities.
-Students who have not obtained course approval prior to the final exam will not be allowed to take the exam.
-To obtain course approval, the student must complete all course assignments, hand them in, and receive a passing average grade.
-The average grade to pass will vary as the assignments and their difficulty may vary from semester to semester.
-All coursework, including all exams and assignments, must be completed in English.
+Students who have not obtained course approval prior to the exam will not be allowed to take the exam.
+To obtain course approval, the student must complete course assignments, hand them in, and receive a sufficient average score for approval.
+All coursework, including assignments, must be completed in English

 A - F.